spikedoanz/spikedoanz.github.io/content/minif2f-llm-agents.md

 benchmarks for cash / gpu credits.

-seeing that i suddenly had a lot of free time on my hands, i took on the challenge of implementing minif2f. it's popular! the data is clean! even formal! how hard can this be? should be a weekend project at most.
+seeing that i suddenly had a lot of free time on my hands, i took on the challenge of implementing minif2f (worth the aforementioned 800 bucks in gpu credits). it's popular! the data is clean! even formal! how hard can this be? should be a weekend project at most.

-well as it turns out, a lot damn harder than i thought.
+well as it turns out, it's a lot damn harder than i thought.

 --------------------------------------------------------------------------------